Moving to Zurich, with a calm plan for your first weeks

 Quick summary

 If you are moving to Zurich, keep the process simple.
-Get your first admin steps clear, treat housing as an early priority, sort banking and insurance quickly, and make sure your daily setup actually works for your commute, budget, and lifestyle.
+Get the first admin steps clear, treat housing as an early priority, sort banking and insurance quickly, and make sure your daily setup works for your commute, budget, and lifestyle.

 Understand the first admin steps early so the move does not become messy.